 - Salt and pepper, to taste

-- Garnish: leafy carrot greens, sliced green onions, finely chopped pistachios, coconut cream
+- Garnish: leafy carrot greens, sliced green onions, chopped pistachios, coconut cream

-- Heat coconut oil in a 5-quart, high-rimmed saucepan or stock pot over medium-high heat.
+- Heat oil in a Dutch oven or large pot over medium-high heat.
 Add carrots, onion, and celery.
-Season with salt and pepper, and sauté stirring occasionally until vegetables soften, about 15 minutes.
+Season with salt and pepper, and sauté stirring occasionally until vegetables soften, about 10 minutes.

 - Add garlic and curry powder; cook 1 minute more, stirring frequently.

-- Add the rice milk, coconut milk, and carrot or orange juice.
+- Add the rice milk, coconut milk, and carrot juice.
 Bring to a boil, reduce heat and simmer 20 minutes, or until carrots are tender.
 Remove from heat.

-- Working in 2-3 batches, puree the vegetables in a high-powered blender.
+- Blend with an immersion blender or work in batches to puree the vegetables in a high-speed blender.
 Do not fill the blender more than halfway, and partially cover the hole in the lid with a dishtowel to allow steam to escape.

-- Pour each batch of pureed bisque in another soup pot.
-Keep warm on medium-low heat.
+- Pour each batch of pureed soup in another pot and keep warm on medium-low heat.

-- Once all the bisque is pureed stir in the syrup and ginger.
+- Once all the vegetables are pureed stir in the syrup and ginger.
 Season to taste with salt and pepper.

-- Can be made 2 days ahead.
+- Can be made 3 days ahead.
 Let cool, cover, and refrigerate.
-Rewarm over medium-low heat when ready to serve.
-Serve hot with suggested garnishes, as desired.
+Rewarm over medium heat when ready to serve along with suggested toppings.